 MOST RECENT MAUI WHALE VIDEO

 The concept of Kokua means pitching in to help, carried out with kindness and aloha.
 Find out what threatens Pacific humpback whales and how you can help in protecting them.
-Thanks to the hard work from whale conservationists, Humpback whale numbers are increasing!
+Thanks to the hard work of whale conservationists, Humpback whale numbers are increasing!

 Pacific Whale has over 30 years of experience navigating Hawaiian waters.
 Enjoy their expertise in finding whales around our island.
 They also have boats in both Lahaina and Maalaea.

 In the summer, our Humpback whales live and feed in the North Pacific where schools of small fish and krill are plentiful.
 During the winter, they migrate south to warm Maui waters in order to breed and mate.
 In our waters, the temperature isn’t suitable for krill and the small schooling fish of the humback diet like herring, mackerel, and capelin to live.

 In order to survive the long trip south, as well as the time spent in Hawaiian waters without food, Humpbacks eat enough to build a thick layer of blubber, storing enough energy to last them through the duration.
 It is possible that these huge mammals feed while they travel when food is available, though their primary source of food comes from small schooling fish and krill found in cold Alaskan waters.